pthu/sahd/source/store/contribution.md

 	7. Conclusion
 	Bibliography

+[H.G.M.
+Williamson’s description of the SAHD-approach](pdfs/Williamson-Semantics_and_Lexicography.pdf) (2015){target=_blank}.
 To make your contribution we ask you to upload a Word document that follows this format.
 You don't need to have it complete, just fill in the parts that you have.
 <div class="container" xmlns="http://www.w3.org/1999/html">
     <h1></h1>
     <form target="_self" action="https://formsubmit.co/vesaakerman@gmail.com" method="POST" enctype="multipart/form-data">